JuliaLang/julia/doc/stdlib/libdl.rst

    Similar to :func:`dlopen`\ , except returns a ``NULL`` pointer instead of raising errors.

-.. data:: RTLD_DEEPBIND
+.. variable:: RTLD_DEEPBIND

+   ..
+Docstring generated from Julia source

-   Enum constant for :func:`dlopen`.
+   Enum constant for :func:`dlopen`\ .
 See your platform man page for details, if applicable.

-.. data:: RTLD_FIRST
+.. variable:: RTLD_FIRST

+   ..
+Docstring generated from Julia source

-   Enum constant for :func:`dlopen`.
+   Enum constant for :func:`dlopen`\ .
 See your platform man page for details, if applicable.

-.. data:: RTLD_GLOBAL
+.. variable:: RTLD_GLOBAL

+   ..
+Docstring generated from Julia source

-   Enum constant for :func:`dlopen`.
+   Enum constant for :func:`dlopen`\ .
 See your platform man page for details, if applicable.

-.. data:: RTLD_LAZY
+.. variable:: RTLD_LAZY

+   ..
+Docstring generated from Julia source

-   Enum constant for :func:`dlopen`.
+   Enum constant for :func:`dlopen`\ .
 See your platform man page for details, if applicable.

-.. data:: RTLD_LOCAL
+.. variable:: RTLD_LOCAL

+   ..
+Docstring generated from Julia source

-   Enum constant for :func:`dlopen`.
+   Enum constant for :func:`dlopen`\ .
 See your platform man page for details, if applicable.

-.. data:: RTLD_NODELETE
+.. variable:: RTLD_NODELETE

+   ..
+Docstring generated from Julia source

-   Enum constant for :func:`dlopen`.
+   Enum constant for :func:`dlopen`\ .
 See your platform man page for details, if applicable.

-.. data:: RTLD_NOLOAD
+.. variable:: RTLD_NOLOAD

+   ..
+Docstring generated from Julia source

-   Enum constant for :func:`dlopen`.
+   Enum constant for :func:`dlopen`\ .
 See your platform man page for details, if applicable.

-.. data:: RTLD_NOW
+.. variable:: RTLD_NOW

+   ..
+Docstring generated from Julia source

-   Enum constant for :func:`dlopen`.
+   Enum constant for :func:`dlopen`\ .
 See your platform man page for details, if applicable.

 .. function:: dlsym(handle, sym)